smucclaw/dmnmd/README.md

 ASCII has its limitations.
 In graphical decision tables, output columns are separated from input columns by a double bar; most GUI implementations use colour and other formatting to distinguish input, output, and annotation columns.
 In `dmnmd` syntax, output columns are optionally labeled with an `(out)`; annotation columns are prefixed with a `#`.
 By default, if the columns are unlabeled, the rightmost column will be taken to be the output, and columns to the left will be taken to be inputs.
 (Leaving out annotation columns.)

+You can also prefix output columns with a `>` character.

 Columns are optionally typed using a colon.
 You will see `Column Name : String`, `Column Name : Number`, and `Column Name : Boolean`.
 If you omit the type definition, `dmnmd` will attempt to infer the type.

 In some decision tables, the input and outputs are enumerated in a sort of sub-header row.
 The order matters.